ThaisCooke/pizza_runner/README.md

   		GROUP BY DATEPART (HOUR, (order_time))

-** Question 10: What was the volume of orders for each day of the week?
+**Question 10**: What was the volume of orders for each day of the week?